ahmelsayed/bitnami-docker-mediawiki/README.md

 > MediaWiki is an extremely powerful, scalable software and a feature-rich wiki implementation that uses PHP to process and display data stored in a database, such as MySQL.

-Pages use MediaWiki's wikitext format, so that users without knowledge of XHTML or CSS can edit them easily.
+Pages use wiii's wikitext format, so that users without knowledge of XHTML or CSS can edit them easily.

 https://www.mediawiki.org/